fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Muhammad performed the wedding ceremony, and they prepared an austere wedding feast with donations from Madinans.
 Later the couple moved into a house next to Muhammad's quarters in Medina.
 Their marriage lasted about ten years until Fatima's death.

 It was narrated that 'Aishah and Umm Salamah said:
-> “The Messenger of Allah commanded us to prepare Fatimah (for her wedding) and take her in to 'Ali.
+> "The Messenger of Allah commanded us to prepare Fatimah (for her wedding) and take her in to 'Ali.
 We went to the house and sprinkled it with soft earth from the land of Batha'.
 Then we stuffed two pillows with (date - palm) fiber which we picked with our own hands.
 Then we offered dates and raisins to eat, and sweet water to drink.
 We went and got some wood and set it up at the side of the room, to hang the clothes and water skins on.
-And we never saw any wedding better than the wedding of Fatimah.”
+And we never saw any wedding better than the wedding of Fatimah."

 As with the majority of Muslims, the couple lived in severe poverty in the early years of Islam.
 In particular, both had to do hard physical work to get by.
 It has also been related that Muhammad taught the couple a tasbih to help ease the burden of their poverty: Tasbih of Fatima consists of the phrases `Allah-hu Akbar` (lit.
 'God is the greatest'), `Al-hamdu-lillah` (lit. 'all praise is due to God'), and `Subhan-Allah` (lit.
 'God is glorious').
 Their financial circumstances later improved after more lands fell to Muslims in the Battle of Khaybar.